-The Top Five Affordable Running Shoes for Men -- a Quick and Easy Guide
+A Quick and Easy Guide to the Top Five Affordable Running Shoes for Men

 This guide discusses the top 5 running shoes for men, based on several factors.
 In addition to affordability, the shoes on this list score high marks for comfort, durability, and features such as foot-bed and moisture wicking.
 Some of the pairs in this guide are from well-known manufacturers, but there are some lesser-known brands that have received much praise from the people who wear them.
 This guide provides clear, useful suggestions for staying competitive and strong without looking like you spent a ridiculous amount of money on your shoes.

 A note about price -- for many running shoes, there's a price range that depends on size and color.
-While all of the shoes on this list are available for a strikingly low price, many also have a higher top end as well.
+While all of the shoes on this list are available for a strikingly low price, many also have colors and sizes that have a higher top end as well.